dschibait/super-fierce-combo/README.md

 this tool is showing the daily combo for a dragonball mobile game by fetching packages from server.

 # setup the tool
-- first use a NwJS version you like (tool use nothing special here) and put the index.html file into the NwJS project.
+- first use a NwJS version you like (tool use nothing special here) and put the index.html and package.json file into the NwJS project.
 - Install wireshark and change the path in index.html where it is located
 - install bluestacks (or use any other emulator) and install the game